Promoting sustainable energy in Nepal

 Situation in the districts

-The climate protection project targets marginalised, indigenous communities in the Nepalese districts of Udayapur, Makwanpur and Sindhuli.
-Families in the project region generally have limited access to resources and technologies and need firewood to cook meals and boil drinking water.
-Due to ongoing deforestation, resources are becoming even scarcer.
+The climate change mitigation project targets marginalized, indigenous communities in the Udayapur, Makwanpur and Sindhuli districts of Nepal.
+Families in the project region generally have limited access to resources and technology and require firewood to cook meals and boil drinking water.
+As deforestation continues, resources are becoming even scarcer.
 Women in particular have to travel long distances to collect firewood and families have to invest their income in firewood.
-The climate protection project of our partner organisation SAHAS in Nepal counteracts this.
+The climate protection project of our partner organization SAHAS in Nepal counteracts this.

-The project aims to provide sustainable, clean technologies to meet rural energy needs - while maintaining climate sustainability by reducing greenhouse gas emissions.
-This will involve providing households in the districts with 10,000 biogas units, 20,000 improved cooking stoves and 15,000 clean drinking water devices.
-The project will be implemented over a period of 5 years.
+The goal of the project is to provide sustainable, clean technologies to meet energy needs in rural areas - while maintaining climate sustainability by reducing greenhouse gas emissions.
+This will involve providing households in the districts with 10,000 biogas systems, 20,000 improved cooking stoves, and 15,000 clean drinking water devices.
+The project will be implemented over a 5-year period.
 The SAHAS FOUNDATION, project partner of Bread for the World, will implement this project with the help of income from CO2 certificates.

-The cooking stoves, biogas plants and water filters are selected by the local project organisers in coordination with the communities and technology experts in the region.
+The cook stoves, biogas plants and water filters are selected by the local project executing agencies in consultation with the communities and technology experts in the region.

-A free repair service ensures that the devices remain in good functioning condition.
-For this purpose, local skilled workers are trained.
-In total, SAHAS creates about 300 jobs in the region.
+A free repair service ensures the long-term functionality of the appliances.
+Local specialists are trained for this purpose.
+In total, SAHAS creates around 300 jobs in the region.

-For women in particular, the climate protection project has many advantages: Time is saved because less time is spent collecting firewood.
+The climate protection project has many advantages, especially for women: Time is saved because less time is spent collecting wood.
 Women use this time to pursue other activities.
-These include, for example, income-generating activities or time with the family.
-In addition, less wood has to be bought, so families have more money to spend.
-The reduced smoke formation leads to an improvement of the health situation and through the integration into the local production chain, women get income-generating jobs.
-In this way, the project also contributes to gender equality in the districts.
+These include income-generating activities or spending time with family.
+Also, less wood needs to be purchased, so families have more money to spend.
+The reduced smoke pollution leads to an improvement in the health situation, and by being involved in the local production chain, women obtain income-generating jobs.
+In this way, the project also contributes to gender equity in the districts.

 Current situation

-"The second COVID 19 wave seems to be weakening, but the pandemic has reached the communities, so it is a difficult time for vulnerable families.
-We have regular virtual meetings with our staff to share opportunities and difficulties.
-Our staff have already distributed water filters and are looking for more end-users such as schools, CBOs (community based organisations) and are coordinating with the local government on their budget to include more vulnerable families in the project.
+"The second COVID-19 wave seems to be subsiding, but the pandemic has reached the communities, so it is a difficult time for vulnerable families.
+We have regular virtual meetings with our collaborators to share opportunities and difficulties.
+Our collaborators have already distributed water filters and are looking for other end users such as schools, CBOs (community based organizations) and coordinating with the local government on their budget to include more vulnerable families in the project.

-In the Gold Standard Register you can transparently view the retired certificates and get an overview of the climate and development impacts of the certified project:
+In the Gold Standard Registry, users can transparently view decommissioned certificates and get an overview of the climate and development impacts of the certified project https://registry.goldstandard.org/projects/details/1783

 Project country